FOR A SAFER SPACE

 Kink-positive

-- A perspective to therapy that is accepting and non-shaming of all types of sexual preferences.
+- A perspective to therapy that is accepting and non-shaming of all types of sexual

 Sex-positive